 - The internship period should be less than 6 months.
 If students have an internship for longer than 6 months, they must re-register every 6 months.

-Once you secure an internship offer, email email@example.com to request an internship registration opinion letter from the CDC, and obtain detailed instructions about the off-campus internship registration process.
+Once you secure an internship offer, email email@example.com to request an internship registration opinion letter from the CCD, and obtain detailed instructions about the off-campus internship registration process.

 Please provide the following information for the Opinion Letter: